-GMA 347 Audio Panel with Integrated Marker Beacon Receiver
+GMA 347 or 350 Audio Panel with Marker Beacon Receiver

-The Audio Panel, installed on the center console below the Flight Management System Keyboard, integrates NAV/COM digital audio, intercom and marker beacon controls.
+The 347 or 350 Audio Panel, installed on the center console below the Flight Management System Keyboard, integrates NAV/COM digital audio, intercom and marker beacon controls.
 The VHF communications portion of the unit interfaces with both Integrated Avionics Units to provide external radio communication, receive and demodulate VOR, Localizer, and Glide Slope signals.